-Often referred to as the “Silent City” by emigrants of the California Trail, City of Rocks is full of bizarre rock formations that create what looks very much like a city skyline.
-This is the perfect place for campers, hikers, rock climbers, and seekers of gorgeous scenery.
+Often referred to as the “Silent City” by emigrants of the California Trail, City of Rocks National Reserve is full of bizarre rock formations that create what looks very much like a city skyline.
+This is the perfect place for campers, hikers, rock climbers, and scenery seekers.

 Craters of the Moon National Monument and Preserve

-An ocean of ancient lava flows that contains occasional islands of cinder cones and sagebrush, Craters of the Moon is an otherworldly place.
-A visit to this strange landscape leaves you feeling as if you might be visiting the moon, and it certainly makes for an interesting experience.
+Craters of the Moon is an otherworldly place.
+It’s an ocean of ancient lava flows that contain occasional islands of cinder cones and sagebrush.
+A visit to this strange landscape leaves you feeling as if you might be visiting the moon, and it makes for an interesting experience.

 Hagerman Fossil Beds National Monument